mjtomei/inflation/inflation_analysis.md

 The use of AI systems for research assistance is not novel.
 Early work on automated literature review (Marshall and Wallace, 2019) demonstrated that machine learning could accelerate systematic reviews in medicine.
 More recently, large language models have been applied to scientific synthesis (Taylor et al., 2022), code generation for data analysis (Chen et al., 2021), and automated report generation in financial services (Lopez-Lira and Tang, 2023).

-What distinguishes this paper is not the use of AI assistance—that is increasingly common—but the explicit framing of AI-assisted research as a democratizing force in a domain (economic measurement) where epistemic authority has historically been concentrated.
+What distinguishes this paper is not the use of AI assistance (that is increasingly common) but the explicit framing of AI-assisted research as a democratizing force in a domain (economic measurement) where epistemic authority has historically been concentrated.
 Prior work on AI in economics has focused on prediction (Mullainathan and Spiess, 2017), policy evaluation (Athey and Imbens, 2019), and market analysis.
 We extend this to the meta-level: not merely using AI to do economics, but arguing that AI changes *who can do* economics.

 This framing has precedents.
 Benkler (2006) argued that networked information technology enables "commons-based peer production" that challenges proprietary knowledge production.
 Shirky (2008) documented how reduced coordination costs enable collective action previously impossible.
-We situate AI-assisted analysis as the latest instance of this pattern—but with the caveat that technological capability does not guarantee democratization of authority (see Section 8.6).
+We situate AI-assisted analysis as the latest instance of this pattern, with the caveat that technological capability does not guarantee democratization of authority (see Section 8.6).

 ---